Mr. Hooper: Development and legacy

 Sesame Street head writer Norman Stiles was chosen to write the segments about Mr. Hooper's death.
-The episode focused on the life cycle of birth and death by also mentioning the birth of a baby, and by remembering Mr. Hooper.
+The episode focused on the cycle of birth and death by also mentioning the birth of a baby, and by remembering Mr. Hooper.
 Stiles said, "We decided to say that while Mr. Hooper was not here anymore, we will always have that part of him that lives within the heart, that we have our love and that it will always stay".
-Stiles wanted to convey that expressing grief for someone who had died was difficult for both adults and children.
-Instead of providing an explanation, the adults of Sesame Street tell Big Bird, when he asked why Mr. Hooper had died, that there was no real reason, that it happened, as Gordon tells Big Bird, "Just because".
-The show's outside experts advised Stiles and the producers to remove the line because they were concerned that an open-ended explanation would not be enough for children, but Stiles kept the line because it was an acknowledgement, as Gikow stated, that there is never a good explanation about why people die.
+Stiles wanted to convey that expressing grief for someone who had died is difficult for both adults and children.
+Instead of providing an explanation, the adults of Sesame Street tell Big Bird, when he asks why Mr. Hooper died, that there was no real reason, that it happened, as Gordon says, "just because".
+The show's outside experts advised Stiles and the producers to remove the line because they were concerned that an open-ended explanation would not satisfy children, but Stiles kept the line because it was an acknowledgment, as Gikow said, that there is "never a good explanation" of why people die.

-The episode aired on Thanksgiving Day 1983, a year after Lee's final appearance as Mr. Hooper at the Macy's Thanksgiving Day parade.
-The producers chose to air it the first week of the new season in order to explain Mr. Hooper's absence as soon as possible, for maximum exposure, and to ensure that parents were at home with their children in order to discuss it.
-The illustrations used for the episode were drawn by Caroll Spinney, who performed Big Bird.
+The episode aired on Thanksgiving Day 1983, a year after Lee's final appearance as Mr. Hooper in the Macy's Thanksgiving Day parade.
+The producers chose to air it during the first week of the new season in order to explain Mr. Hooper's absence as soon as possible, for maximum exposure, and to ensure that parents were at home with their children to discuss it.
+The illustrations used for the episode were drawn by Caroll Spinney, who played Big Bird.
 Mr. Hooper's picture remained on the set from then on, as a continuing memorial to Lee and Mr. Hooper.
-Spinney, speaking of the scene in which the pictures were passed out, reported, "When we finished that scene there wasn't one of us whose face wasn't streaked with tears", even Spinney underneath his costume.
-Jon Stone, who directed the episode, wanted to do another take, although Spinney later said, "There was nothing wrong with that take.
+Of the scene in which the pictures were passed out, Spinney said, "When we finished that scene there wasn't one of us whose face wasn't streaked with tears", including Spinney under his costume.
+Jon Stone, who directed the episode, wanted to do another take, but Spinney later said, "There was nothing wrong with that take.
 It was perfect."
 Cameraman Frankie Biondo was touched by the performance.

-A book, entitled I'll Miss You, Mr. Hooper and based upon the script for the episode, was published in 1984.
-The book was also written by Stiles.
+The book I'll Miss You, Mr. Hooper, based on the episode's script, was published in 1984.
+It is also written by Stiles.
 According to Renée Cherow-O'Leary, Stiles and the editorial staff of the CTW's book division worked with the show's research staff and used the same educational content information and research the show's producers used to create the episode.